SomoneL/SOC-Honeynet-in-Azure/README.md

 - NIST SP 800-61 Revision 2 for Incident Handling Guidance

 # Methodology
-- Creating the honeynet: Initially, I deployed multiple vulnerable virtual machines in Azure to simulate an insecure environment.
+-Setting up the honeynet: I began by deploying several intentionally vulnerable virtual machines in Azure to replicate an insecure environment.

-- Monitoring and analysis: Azure was configured to collect log data from various resources into a log analytics workspace.
-Using Microsoft Sentinel, I constructed attack maps, triggered alerts, and managed incidents based on the gathered information.
+- Monitoring and analysis: I configured Azure to aggregate log data from various resources into a Log Analytics Workspace.
+Leveraging Microsoft Sentinel, I created attack maps, generated alerts, and managed incidents based on the collected data.

-- Security metrics assessment: Over a 4-hour period, I monitored the environment while it remained insecure, capturing essential security metrics.
-This served as a benchmark for comparison post-implementation of remedial actions.
+- Security metrics assessment: I monitored the insecure environment over a 4-hour period, collecting key security metrics to establish a baseline for comparison after implementing remediation measures.

-- Incident response and remediation: Following the identification of vulnerabilities and resolution of incidents, I initiated the hardening process by implementing security best practices and adhering to Azure-specific recommendations.
+- Incident response and remediation: After identifying vulnerabilities and addressing incidents, I began the hardening process by applying security best practices and following Azure-specific recommendations.

-- Post-remediation evaluation: Subsequently, I conducted another 4-hour observation of the environment to reassess security metrics, comparing them against the initial baseline.
+- Post-remediation evaluation: I performed a second 4-hour observation of the environment to reassess security metrics and compare the results to the initial baseline.

 # Before Hardening / Security Controls Architecture

 In![before hardeing](https://github.com/UdoWilliams/Azure-Honeynet-Soc/assets/148285991/88eba60c-82e6-491f-a945-3fb37b3ff44a)
- Azure, I created a resource group and deployed a Windows virtual machine and a Linux virtual machine.
-To simulate vulnerability, I disabled the Windows Firewall protection via Remote Desktop Protocol (RDP) for the Windows machine.
-Additionally, I modified the network security group (NSG) associated with the Windows machine to allow all inbound traffic by using the wildcard input `*`.
-Similarly, for the Linux machine, I adjusted the NSG to permit all inbound traffic using the wildcard `*`.
+ Azure, I set up a resource group and deployed a Windows virtual machine alongside a Linux virtual machine.
+To introduce vulnerabilities, I disabled the Windows Firewall on the Windows machine through Remote Desktop Protocol (RDP).
+I also configured the network security group (NSG) for the Windows machine to accept all inbound traffic using the wildcard *.
+Similarly, I adjusted the NSG for the Linux machine to allow unrestricted inbound traffic with the wildcard *.`.

-In the "BEFORE" stage of the project, all resources were initially deployed with public exposure to the internet.
-This setup was intentionally insecure to attract potential cyber attackers and observe their tactics.
-The Virtual Machines had both their Network Security Groups (NSGs) and built-in firewalls wide open, allowing unrestricted access from any source.
-Additionally, all other resources, such as storage accounts and databases, were deployed with public endpoints visible to the internet, without utilizing any Private Endpoints for added security.
+During the "BEFORE" phase of the project, all resources were deliberately configured with public exposure to the internet to create an insecure environment and attract potential cyber attackers.
+The Virtual Machines had their Network Security Groups (NSGs) and internal firewalls configured to allow unrestricted access from any source.
+Similarly, other resources, including storage accounts and databases, were deployed with public endpoints accessible from the internet, without leveraging Private Endpoints for enhanced security..

 # Architecture After Hardening / Security Controls

 ![after hardening](https://github.com/UdoWilliams/Azure-Honeynet-Soc/assets/148285991/c65a1f49-23d1-440f-9e8a-d145a0dda29e)

-For hardening of our architecture I executed a comprehensive set of hardening measures and implemented robust security controls to enhance the overall security posture of the environment.
-These enhancements encompassed:
+- To strengthen our architecture, I carried out a thorough set of hardening measures and implemented strong security controls to improve the overall security posture of the environment.
+These improvements included:

-- **Network Security Groups (NSGs):** I tightened NSGs to permit only inbound and outbound traffic from my designated public IP address.
-This restriction ensured that only authorized traffic could reach the virtual machines.
+- Network Security Groups (NSGs): I configured the NSGs to allow inbound and outbound traffic exclusively from my specified public IP address.
+This limitation ensured that only authorized traffic could access the virtual machines.

-- **Built-in Firewalls:** I configured VM-specific firewalls to restrict unauthorized access, tailoring rules to minimize potential attack vectors and safeguard resources.
+- Built-in Firewalls: I configured the firewalls on each VM to block unauthorized access, customizing the rules to reduce potential attack surfaces and protect resources.

-- **Private Endpoints:** I replaced public endpoints with Private Endpoints for Azure resources like storage accounts and databases.
-This shift confined access to within the virtual network, shielding sensitive resources from external threats and unauthorized access.
+- Private Endpoints: I substituted public endpoints with Private Endpoints for Azure resources such as storage accounts and databases.
+This change restricted access to the virtual network, protecting sensitive resources from external threats and unauthorized access.

-  By comparing security metrics before and after implementing these hardening measures and security controls, I effectively showcased the impact of each step on enhancing the overall security posture of the Azure environment.
+ By analyzing security metrics before and after applying these hardening measures and security controls, I effectively demonstrated the impact of each step in improving the overall security posture of the Azure environment.

 # Attack Maps Before Hardening / Security Controls

-The attack maps utilized pre-built KQL .JSON map files extracted from a workbook.
-These files structured attack patterns and associated data, facilitating visualizations that vividly depicted cyber threats and their system impact.
+The attack maps used pre-built KQL .JSON map files sourced from a workbook.
+These files organized attack patterns and related data, enabling visualizations that clearly illustrated cyber threats and their impact on the system.

-This attack map highlights the risks of leaving the Network Security Group (NSG) open, enabling unrestricted malicious traffic.
-It emphasizes the need for robust security practices, such as strict NSG rules, to prevent unauthorized access and mitigate potential threats.
+This attack map underscores the dangers of leaving the Network Security Group (NSG) open, which allows unrestricted malicious traffic.
+It highlights the importance of implementing strong security practices, such as enforcing strict NSG rules, to prevent unauthorized access and reduce potential threats.

 ![malicious allowed](https://github.com/UdoWilliams/Azure-Honeynet-Soc/assets/148285991/4556bbdb-5950-4559-a7b5-2344349c4a9c)
 ![linux fail](https://github.com/UdoWilliams/Azure-Honeynet-Soc/assets/148285991/9150c135-b95d-4f8d-a0c6-6ccbb0870c0d)